tildearrow/furnace/doc/2-interface/settings.md

 - **Note input**: enables note input. disable if you intend to use this device only for binding actions.
 - **Velocity input**: enables velocity input when entering notes in the pattern.
 - **Map MIDI channels to direct channels**: when enabled, notes from MIDI channels will be mapped to channels rather than the cursor position.
+- **Program change pass-through**: when enabled, program change events are sent to each channel as instrument change commands.
+  - this option is only available when the previous one is enabled.
 - **Map Yamaha FM voice data to instruments**: when enabled, Furnace will listen for any transmitted Yamaha SysEx patches.
   - this option is only useful if you have a Yamaha FM synthesizer (e.g. TX81Z).
   - selecting a voice or using the "Voice Transmit?" option will send a patch, and Furnace will create a new instrument with its data.
   - this may also be triggered by clicking on "Receive from TX81Z" in the instrument editor (OPZ only).
 - **Program change is instrument selection**: changes the current instrument when a program change event is received.
+  - this option is not available when "Program change pass-through" is enabled.
 - **Value input style**: changes the way values are entered when the pattern cursor is not in the Note column. the following styles are available:
   - **Disabled/custom**: no value input through MIDI.
   - **Two octaves (0 is C-4, F is D#5)**: maps keys in two octaves to single nibble input. the layout is: